c16s8/godot-game-settings-docs/docs/2_getting_started.md

 Components are premade scenes that can be instantiated into your own settings menu as many times as needed.
 Each component must have an assigned setting that it will keep track of.
 All components start with `component` to make searching for them easier.<br>
 To add a component to your scene, simply instantiate them like any regular scene (default hotkey: `Ctrl+Shift+A`).

 Once added, you can right click on the component and choose "**Editable Children**".
-This will allow you to edit the properties of the component like any regular node.
+This will allow you to edit the component children of like any regular node.

 Each component can only handle a specific type of data.
 An **Arrow List** for example, can only handle integers or booleans while a **Slider** can only handle floats or integers.
-So when assigning a setting to components, make sure the type of the setting value is compatible with the component.
+So when assigning a setting to a components, make sure the type of the setting value is compatible with the component.

 Additionally, you can create your own custom components if needed.
 Visit [Custom Components](6_custom_components.md) for more information.
 You can also find the premade components at `res://addons/ggs/components`.